azurecorner/datasynchro-managed-pool-private-infra/README.md

 2. **Completing the Configuration:**

-Our Managed DevOps Pool is configured in a VNet (`managed-devops-pool-vnet`) which is different from the VNet where our function app is configured (`vnet-funcapp-dev`).
+The Managed DevOps Pools is configured in a virtual network (`managed-devops-pool-vnet`) which is different from the virtual network where the function app is configured (`vnet-funcapp-dev`).

 Therefore, I need to set up peering between the two virtual networks in both directions (virtual network `managed-devops-pool-vnet` <--> peering with virtual network `vnet-funcapp-dev`).